-The Audit Committee is not in compliance with the Guidelines as only one member is a non-executive director.
-To safeguard the integrity of financial reporting, the Chairman of the Audit Committee is a non-executive director, and regular sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditor or independent director may have.
+The Audit Committee is not in compliance with the Guidelines as only one member is a non-executive Director.
+To safeguard the integrity of financial reporting, the Chairman of the Audit Committee is assumed by the Company Secretary, Justin Nelson who is independent, and regular sessions are held with the external auditors in the absence of management to discuss any issues or concerns the auditor or independent Director may have.
 Separate audit committee meetings are held to finalise annual and half yearly financial reports before recommending approval by the board.